 Since the introduction of the first biosimilar in Belgium in 2006, biosimilar medicines have undeniably played an important role in the access to care for patients and in the savings for the health insurance.
 Thanks to the presence of biosimilar medicines, NIHDI can spend almost 350 million euro less annually.

-Biosimilars are characterised by their complex production process.
-In contrast to the creation of a simple chemical compound medicine, biological medicines – including biosimilars – are derived from living organisms.
+Biosimilars are characterised by their complex and therefore expensive production process.
+Biological medicines are derived from living organisms.
 This relies on extensive investment by the companies that are bringing them on the market.
 The commercialisation of a biosimilar in a specific market must therefore be thoroughly assessed in terms of feasibility and success.

 And that is exactly the problem in Belgium.
-Sometimes, many years after the biosimilar has become available, its market volume remains too low.
+Sometimes, even many years after the biosimilar has become available, its market volume remains too low.
 This is manifestly insufficient for an acceptable 'return on investment'.
 Figures from other European countries show that Belgium is lagging far behind in the use of biosimilars.
+Biosimilars come to the market later, their market share increases more slowly and their relative share is much lower in our country.
 This inhibits market competition and may, consequently, pose a threat to the availability of these medicines for Belgian patients.

-Medaxes is therefore focusing on initiatives accelerating the uptake of biosimilars in Belgium.
+Medaxes is therefore focusing on initiatives that accelerate the uptake of biosimilars in Belgium.
 These medicines are just as high-quality, safe and effective as the original, and are perfectly interchangeable.
 Belgium should not miss the opportunity for its healthcare insurance.

 -> Click on Facts & Figures Biosimilar medicines in Belgium

 -> Review the webinar Biosimilar medicines Day of 23 April 2021 (below)